great-expectations/great_expectations/docs/guides/improving_library_documentation.rst

 Style guide for documentation
 -------------------------------------------

+Note: as of 8/1/2019, this style guide is aspirational.
+It's applied unevenly across the repo.
+Look for this to tighten up a lot as we refine docs over the next couple of months.

 **Basics**

-* *"Great Expectations" is always spaced and capitalized.* Good: "Great Expectations"; bad: "great_expectations", "great expectations", "GE."
+* *The project name "Great Expectations" is always spaced and capitalized.* Good: "Great Expectations"; bad: "great_expectations", "great expectations", "GE."
 * *Headers are capitalized like sentences.* Good: "Installing within a project."
 Bad: "Installing Within a Project."
 * *We refer to ourselves in the first person plural*.
 Good: "we", "our".
 Bad: "I"   .
 This helps us avoid awkward passive sentences.
 Occassionally, we refer to ourselves as "the Great Expectations team" (or community) for clarity.
 * *We refer to developers and users as "you"*: "you can," "you should," "you might want to."